Explore Japan's Cultural Heritage

 Takayama

-Activities: Explore the beautifully preserved old town, visit the Hida Folk Village, and enjoy the local sake breweries.
+Activities: Explore beautifully preserved old town, visit Hida Folk Village, enjoy local sake breweries.

 Accommodation: Traditional ryokans, guesthouses.